teralove/healer-debuffs/README.md

 ## Known Issues
 * Unable to determine who overwrote or refreshed an abnormality.
-The problem is the server sends "C_ABNORMALITY_REFRESH" instead of "C_ABNORMALITY_START", thing is it doesn't say who did the refreshing.
+The problem is the server sends "C_ABNORMALITY_REFRESH" instead of "C_ABNORMALITY_BEGIN", thing is it doesn't say who did the refreshing.
 * Sometimes a misleading notification is sent, such as a Lancer or Priest applying contagion, or another healer applying hurricane when they actually didn't.